What happens after a story’s climactic moment? What comes after the protagonist wins the girl, or defeats the bully, or triumphs over evil?

 Because it is transitionary in nature, it can sometimes be difficult to distinguish the falling action from the conclusion.
 In fact, some stories have very little falling action prior to the conclusion.
 Though rare, it is possible to tie up the loose ends prior to the climax, thus the climax leads directly to the conclusion of the story.

-It is more likely that the climax is followed by a falling action sequence.
-In The Wizard of Oz, for example, the climax occurs when Dorothy kills the Wicked Witch of the West but she is still ‘trapped’ in Oz, and doesn’t yet understand that she has held the power to get home all along.
-It is only in the falling action that she is led to this discover, thus allowing her to click her heels and return home.
-This leads to the conclusion where she discovers it was all a dream, and that ‘there’s no place like home.’
+In The Wizard of Oz, for example, the climax occurs when Dorothy kills the Wicked Witch of the West but she is still “trapped” in Oz, and doesn’t yet understand that she has held the power to get home all along.
+It is only in the falling action that she is led to this discovery, thus allowing her to click her heels and return home.
+This leads to the conclusion where she discovers it was all a dream, and that “There’s no place like home.”

 Pacing